Radville station

 Radville station is a former railway station in Radville, Saskatchewan.
-It was built by the Canadian Northern Railway as part of the Brandon to Lethbridge line.
-The two-story, wood-frame railway station is at a major division point on the railway line and is the only remaining 2nd-Class CNR railway station building still standing in the province.
+It was built by the Canadian Northern Railway as part of the Brandon to Lethbridge line, which was completed only as far west as Willow Bunch.
+The two-storey, wood-frame railway station is at a major division point on the railway line and is the only remaining 2nd-Class CNR railway station building still standing in the province.
 The building was designed by architect Ralph Benjamin Pratt.
 As a major division point from 1911 until the 1950s the site also housed a railway roundhouse.
-The building was designated a Municipal Heritage Property in 1984.
-The building is now used as a museum.
+The building was designated a municipal heritage property in 1984.
+The building is now used as a museum and community event building.